 Defending Federal Charges in Waco Federal Court

-Waco is one of 7 divisions of the Western District of Texas.
+Waco is one of eight divisions of the Western District of Texas.
 The Waco District Court is a trial court of the federal court system and hears civil and criminal cases .

 Federal court in Waco is held at 800 Franklin Ave., Room 380 in Waco, TX 76701.
-The district judge in Waco is Walter Smith.
+The district judge in Waco is Walter Alan Albright.
 The website for the United States District Court for the Western District of Texas can be found at www.txwd.uscourts.gov.

 Clint Broden and Mick Mickelsen are based in Dallas, TX, yet regularly represent those charges with federal offenses in the Waco division of the Western District of Texas.
 More important than hiring an attorney living in Waco, is hiring an attorney with vast experience in federal courts.

 Federal criminal defense is far different from state criminal defense and involves intimate attorney knowledge of Federal Sentencing Guidelines and federal case law.
 In addition, federal cases, on average, have higher conviction rates and more severe punishments.